North Laine: 1970s: Saved from demolition

 Ken Fines (1923–2008) was Borough Planning Officer for Brighton from 1974 to 1983.
 He is credited with having saved the North Laine area from extensive redevelopment that could have seen existing buildings being replaced by new high-rise buildings, a flyover and a large car park.
 Fines felt the area had charm, and pressured the local council to retain it.
 After considerable opposition by council members and businesses, the council eventually came round to his view, and the North Laine Conservation Area was designated in 1977, named after his observation of the historic name.
-In North Road, in the centre of the North Laine area, is a plaque commemorating Fines.
+In North Road, in the centre of the North Laine area, on Infinity Foods Workers Co-operative shop, is a plaque commemorating Fines.